Numeric Functions

 Section titled “Function Reference”Returns the absolute value of a number.

-- Number to process
+- number- Number to process

 Returns: Absolute value (always positive)